janelia-flyem/DVIDSparkServices/README.md

 This calls the module ComputeGraph with the provided configuration in JSON.
 Each plugin defines its own configuration.
 One can supply the flag '-d' instead of '-c' and the config file to retrieve a JSON schema describing the expected input.

-For examples of how to run the various workflow, please consult the integration_tests.
+For examples of how to run the various workflow, please consult the integration_tests and the corresponding wiki.

 ## Testing

-To test the correctness of the package, an integration test is supplied for most of the available workflows.
+To test the correctness of the package, integration tests are supplied for most of the available workflows.
 To run the regressions, one must have a local version of the DVID server running on port 8000 and spark-submit must be in the runtime path.
-Then the following command initializes DVID datastrucutres and runs different workflows:
+Then the following command initializes DVID datastructures and runs different workflows:

-    % python integration_tests/launch_tests.py PREFIX/integration_tests/
+    % python integration_tests/launch_tests.py integration_tests/

 ## Workflow Plugins

-This section describes some of the workflows available in recospark and the plugin architecture.
+This section describes some of the workflows available in DVIDSparkServices and the plugin architecture.
+For more details, please consult the corresponding [wiki](https://github.com/janelia-flyem/DVIDSparkServices/wiki).

 **Plugin Architecture**

-Recospark python workflows all have the same pattern:
+DVIDSparkServices python workflows all have the same pattern:

-    % workflows/launchworkflow.py WORKFLOWNAME -c CONFIG
+    % spark-submit workflows/launchworkflow.py WORKFLOWNAME -c CONFIG

-Where WORKFLOWNAME should exist as a python file in the module *workflows* and define a class with the same name that inherits from the python object *recospark.reconutils.workflow.Workflow* or *recospark.reconutils.workflow.DVIDWorkflow*.  launchworkflow.py acts as the entry point that invokes the provide module.
+Where WORKFLOWNAME should exist as a python file in the module *workflows* and define a class with the same name that inherits from the python object *DVIDSparkServices.workflow.Workflow* or *DVIDSparkServices.workflow.DVIDWorkflow*.  launchworkflow.py acts as the entry point that invokes the provide module.

 ### Evaluate Segmentation (plugin: EvaluateSeg)